 In my junior year of college, this dish was the go-to late-night study food for the whole floor of my dorm.
-Most of us on the floor were majoring in the same subject so the night before a big test we’d all order Chinese food and stay up through the night studying in the common room.
+Most of us on the floor were majoring in the same subject so we’d all have an exam at the same time.
+The night before a big test, we’d all order Chinese food and stay up through the night studying in the common room.

 Of course being college kids with access to only a gross common room kitchen, we never attempted to make Singapore Noodles on our own.
 Now is the time, my friends.
 The great thing about making your own version is that you can make it how you like it, which I did by significantly increasing the vegetables.

 For more info on fish sauce, an ingredient in this recipe, check out my post on fish sauce.